“A ROLLING STONE GATHERS NO MOSS, BUT A ROLLING FERRO GATHERS MANY DIFFERENT…MOSS-I”

 AN INTRO…

 Hello!
-I’m Matthew Ferro, a graduating senior at New World School of the Arts.
+I’m Matthew Ferro, a graduate of New World School of the Arts in Miami, FL.
 In my later years, when I look back on my life, I want to be able to tell a good story.

 Joe Dirt (2001) with David Spade!
 Now, that’s a good story.
-In it, Spade plays a janitor, who is encouraged by this radio host to tell his story on air.
-Joe Dirt’s journey from being orphaned to finding his parents is absurd, but honest.
+In it, Spade plays a janitor, who is encouraged by a popular radio host to tell his life’s story on air.
+Joe Dirt’s life becomes the movie as he tells it.
+His journey from being orphaned, to finding his parents seems like an absurd comedy.
+But, as a kid, I always thought, “He’s not waving, he’s drowning.”
+Joe Dirt’s being honest.
+His story has heart.

 At least I thought so, being glued to the giant big-back TV I had, in my Miami childhood bedroom.
 I was comforted by the fuzzy screen then.
 I felt less alone seeing Joe Dirt looking up at the stars and the moon.